lemurivolta/ink-atoms/README.md

 ### Match by name

-This is the most used and basic kind.
+This is the most used and basic way to use variables.
 It allows a variable to be fully synchronized between Unity and Ink: each time the specified variable is changed in ink, it's also written in the Unity Atom, and each time it's changed in the atom, it's also written back in Ink.

 Since Ink is weakly typed, the Ink Atom uses the `VariableValue` type that wraps a generic value of type `object`.